Textrux/website/docs/criticism.md

 **Criticism**: The project represents "innovation theater" - creating impressive-sounding concepts and frameworks without actually advancing the state of practical computing tools.

 **Evidence**:

 - Focus on novel terminology and frameworks rather than user outcomes
 - Complex architecture diagrams that may not translate to working software
 - Academic conference submission rather than user adoption as success metric
 - No evidence of solving real problems better than existing tools

 **Response**:
 This harsh but potentially accurate criticism demands honest self-reflection:

 - Are we innovating for innovation's sake or solving real problems?
 - Do our frameworks translate to measurable user benefits?
 - Are we prioritizing academic recognition over practical impact?
 - Should we focus on incremental improvements to existing tools instead?

-The criticism may be correct that we're engaged in intellectual masturbation rather than practical innovation.
+The criticism may be correct that we're engaged in intellectual busy work rather than practical innovation.

 ---